 The agency is using this rulemaking proposal to address several other Standard No. 105 issues that have been recently brought to our attention.
 In addition to the substantive changes outlined above, the agency also proposes to change the language in the application paragraph of the standard (S3.
 Application) to reflect the inapplicability of the standard's requirements to hydraulically-braked vehicles with a GVWR of 3,500 kilograms (7,716 pounds) or less.
-Standard No. 105 used to apply to these vehicles.
+Standard No. 105 used to apply to these Start Printed Page 66100vehicles.
 However, Standard No. 135 now applies instead.

 In addition, on June 10, 2002, the agency received a petition for rulemaking from Mr. James E. Stocke of Ann Arbor, Michigan, requesting that NHTSA update a reference to the Society of Automotive Engineers' (SAE) Recommended Practice for Moving Barrier Collision Tests, J972 (SAE J972).
 A portion of an older (November 1966) version of SAE J972 is referenced in Standard No. 105, paragraph S7.19, as part of the parking brake test procedures for passenger cars and school buses with a GVWR of 10,000 pounds or less.
 Although there are no changes to the description of the rigid moving barrier in the more recent (May 2000) version of the document, the “Barrier” paragraph has been re-designated as paragraph 4.3 instead of paragraph 3.3, its designation in the November 1966 version of the document.